Rotating hypercube

 The screen saver fundamentals were based on an example (minimal screen saver) published online by Lucian Wischik (www.wischik.com/scr/).
 The math of n-dimensional rotation, perspective transformation, and hidden facet removal is my own work.

 In 2009, I converted the original Hyper screen saver from Borland C++ to Microsoft Visual C++ and cleaned up the code.
 In March 2010, I added the hyperbrick option.
-The Borland version is still here if you really want it (view page source), but I’ve been using only Microsoft C++ in recent years.

 File Description